upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 # Using TLS Bootstrapping in EAP

 Upon "link up", an Authenticator on an 802.1X-protected port will issue an EAP Identity request to the newly connected peer.
 For unprovisioned devices that desire to take advantage of TLS-POK, there is no initial realm in which to construct an NAI (see {{?RFC7542}}).
-This document uses the NAI mechanisms defined in {{!I-D.ietf-emu-eap-arpa}} and defines the username field "tls-pok-dpp" that is prepended to the EAP realm "tls-pok-dpp.eap.arpa" yielding an initial identity of "tls-pok-dpp@tls-pok-dpp.eap.arpa".
+This document uses the NAI mechanisms defined in {{!I-D.ietf-emu-eap-arpa}} and defines the EAP realm "tls-pok-dpp.eap.arpa".
+No username is necessary yielding an initial identity of "@tls-pok-dpp.eap.arpa".
 This identifier SHOULD be included in the EAP Identity response in order to indicate to the Authenticator that an EAP method that supports TLS-POK SHOULD be started.

 ~~~
    Authenticating Peer     Authenticator